mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: Related Work

 \section{Related Work}

-Network embedding has recently emerged as an efficient and effective approach for learning distributed node representations.
-Instead of leveraging spectral properties of networks as commonly seen in traditional unsupervised feature learning approaches~\cite{belkin2001laplacian, roweis2000nonlinear, tenenbaum2000global, yan2007graph}, most network embedding methods are designed atop local properties of networks that involve links and proximity among nodes~\cite{grover2016node2vec, perozzi2014deepwalk, tang2015line, wang2016structural, perozzi2017don, ou2016asymmetric}.
-Such methodology with focus on local properties has been shown to be more scalable.
-The designs of many recent network embedding algorithms trace to the skip-gram model~\cite{mikolov2013distributed} that aims to learn distributed representation for words in natural language processing, under the assumption that words with similar context should have similar embedding.
-To fit in the skip-gram model, various strategies have been proposed to define the context of a node in the network scenario~\cite{grover2016node2vec, perozzi2014deepwalk, tang2015line, perozzi2017don}.
-Beyond the skip-gram model, embedding methods for preserving certain other network properties can also be found in the literature~\cite{wang2016structural, ou2016asymmetric}.
+\vpara{Network embedding.} Network embedding has emerged as an efficient and effective approach for learning distributed node representations.
+Instead of leveraging spectral properties of networks as commonly seen in traditional unsupervised feature learning approaches~\cite{belkin2001laplacian, roweis2000nonlinear, tenenbaum2000global, yan2007graph}, most network embedding methods are designed atop local properties of networks that involve links and proximity among nodes~\cite{grover2016node2vec, perozzi2014deepwalk, tang2015line, wang2016structural, perozzi2017don, ou2016asymmetric, zhang2017weisfeiler, ribeiro2017struc2vec}.
+Such methodology focusing on local properties has been shown to be more scalable.
+The designs of many recent network embedding algorithms are based on local properties of networks and can trace to the skip-gram model~\cite{mikolov2013distributed}, which are shown to be scalable and widely applicable.
+To leverage the skip-gram model, various strategies have been proposed to define the context of a node in the network scenario~\cite{grover2016node2vec, perozzi2014deepwalk, tang2015line, perozzi2017don}.
+Beyond the skip-gram model, embedding methods for preserving certain other network properties can also be found in the literature~\cite{wang2016structural, niepert2016learning, velivckovic2017graph, kipf2016semi}.

-Meanwhile, multi-view networks have been extensively studied as a special type of networks, motivated by their ubiquitous presence in real-world applications.
-However, most existing methods for multi-view networks aim to bring performance boost in traditional tasks, such as clustering \cite{kumar2011co-t, kumar2011co-r, liu2013multi, zhou2007spectral}, classification \cite{sindhwani2005co, zhang2008multi}, and dense subgraph mining \cite{hu2005mining, pei2005mining, zeng2006coherent}.
-The above methods aim to improve the performance of specific applications, but do not directly study distributed representation learning for multi-view networks.
-Another line of research on multi-view networks focuses on analyzing interrelations among different views, such as revealing such interrelations via correlation between link existence and network statistics~\cite{frank1993exploratory, pattison1999logit}.
-These works do not directly address how such interrelations can impact the embedding learning of multi-view networks.
+\vpara{Multi-view networks.} The majority of existing methods for multi-view networks aim to bring performance boost in traditional tasks, such as clustering \cite{kumar2011co-r, zhou2007spectral}, classification \cite{sindhwani2005co}, and dense subgraph mining \cite{pei2005mining}.
+Another line of research focuses on measuring and analyzing cross-view interrelations in multi-view networks~\cite{battiston2014structural, de2013mathematical, berlingerio2013multidimensional, pattison1999logit}, but they do not discuss the objectives of embedding multi-view networks, nor do they study how their proposed measures and analyses can relate to the embedding learning of multi-view networks.